openshift/enhancements/enhancements/microshift/disabling-storage-components.md

 2. User has deployed cluster workloads with persistent storage.
 3. User decides that LVMS and snapshotting are no longer needed.
 4. User edits `/etc/microshift/config.yaml`, setting `.storage.driver: none`.
-5. User takes actions to back up, wipe, or otherwise ensure data will not be irretrievable.
+5. User takes steps to back up, and then erase, or otherwise ensure that data cannot be recovered.
 6. User stops workloads with mounted storage volumes.
 7. User deletes VolumeSnapshots and waits for deletion of VolumeSnapshotContent objects to verify.
 The deletion process cannot happen after the CSI Snapshotter is deleted.